brentwoo/brentwoo.github.io/_posts/2018-01-30-meow-pitch.md

 Still looks way different (as expected)!
 Even though we're producing the same pitch contour, my sound is much "richer" (I'll just casually use that word, ignorant of its precise meaning in phonetics), and it's clear that Kuma's is much "purer".
 It must be that pure quality that lends Kuma's sound to being so much "cuter", not just the pitch.

-For kicks, here's the equivalent musical note, a C♯<sub>5</sub>, played out of tune on a crappy plastic recorder (my flute is off-limits for now, for mysterious reason...).
+For kicks, here's the equivalent musical note, a C♯<sub>5</sub>, played out of tune on a crappy plastic recorder (my flute out of commission for now, or rather I am...).

 <audio controls>